-\194-195-196.
+197-198-199.
 Church History.
 A course tracing the development of organized Christianity and its influence upon the thought and life of the world.
-From the Apostolic Era to the Modern Age, the varying progress of the church will be traced, with special emphasis upon the spiritual declension following the nominal conversion of Constantine; the great schism between East and West; the rise and development of the papal supremacy; efforts at reform within the Catholic Church; the rise of the Waldensian movement; the Reformation and the development of the Protestant movement; the declension of the Protestant movement after the death of its founders; the rise of the great second advent movement; modernism and kindred tendencies in the church today; the church as God's instrument for preparing the world for the Lord's return.
+From the Apostolic Era to the Modern Age, the varying progress of the church will be traced, with special emphasis upon the spiritual declension following the nominal conversion of Constantine; the great schism between East and West; the rise and development of the papal supremacy; efforts at reform within the Catholic Church; the rise of the Waldensian movement; the declension of the Protestant movement after the death of its founders; the rise of the great second advent movement; modernism and kindred tendencies in the church today; the church as God's instrument for preparing the world for the Lord's return.
 Textbook assignments; classroom discussion.
-Three credits; autumn, winter, spring; M. W. F., 10:30.
+Three credits; autumn, winter, spring; M. W. F., 11:25.